SaranrajManureva/login/readMe.md

 * node app //command to Run the app

-* Make sure MongoDB running on the Background//command to Run the app
+* Make sure MongoDB running on the Background

 * access the site http://localhost:3000